chamberlainlondon/chamberlainlondon.github.io/_pages/home.md

 author_profile: true
 ---
 ------
-Howdy!
-My name is London Chamberlain.
-I am a first-generation undergraduate studying Economics with applications in Computer Science and Finance at The University of Texas at Austin.
+Howdy, my name is London Chamberlain.
+I am a first-generation undergraduate studying Economics with applications in Computer Science and Finance at [The University of Texas at Austin](https://www.utexas.edu/).
 Beyond these disciplines, I'm also passionate about data analysis and visualization, entrepreneurship, and law.

 In business settings, I have experience creating interactive financial models and [dashboards](https://chamberlainlondon.github.io/portfolio/portfolio-2/) using Microsoft Excel and Visual Basic for Applications (VBA), Power BI, and Python.
 I additionally have a working knowledge of SQL, R, and Tableau, as I have used these tools in various academic projects.